homeworkprod/gallerize/README.rst

 This should also give you a copy of pip_.

-Create a virtual environment called `env` in the application path:
+Create a virtual environment called `venv` in the application path:

 .. code:: sh

-  $ virtualenv env
+  $ virtualenv venv

 Activate it (note the space after the first dot!):

 .. code:: sh

-  $ . env/bin/activate
+  $ . venv/bin/activate

 Install the dependencies of this application: